15 Traveller reviews from Holiday Watchdog

 "Stayed at the Silver Beach for 11 days all inclusive in Jan/Feb 2006 and could not fault it.
 The food was excellent and all inclusive option was superb.
 No waiting around for drinks, the bar was open 14 hours a day and there was even a free mini bar in the room.
 Five star service from the staff who were all friendly and attentive, nothing was too much trouble.
 Even managed to keep the room for 8 hours after checkout on the last day.
 Excellent location, right on the beach and would definately go again."

-- Travel date: Sat 11th of February 2006
+- Travel date: 11th February 2006

 Fantastic, great value hotel, superb staff

-- Travel date: Thu 1st of December 2005
+- Travel date: 1st December 2005

 This was our fourth visit to Silver Beac...

 "This was our fourth visit to Silver Beach and each time it gets better.
 The food is buffet breakfast and lunch with snacks and cake in afternoon al-a-carte 5 nights with 2 nights buffet.
 There are plenty of sunbeds and beach towels, but most of all the staff are superb and bring you drinks on beach or grassed area.
 There is entertainment every night except Sunday.
-The hotel is a 3star but the staff make it a 5star
+The hotel is a 3star but the staff make it a 5star "

-- Travel date: Fri 11th of November 2005
+- Travel date: 11th November 2005

 A ideal spot for a relaxing holiday

 "My wife and I have now been home a week after an excellent 13 day stay in the Siver Beach hotel.
 We both found the hotel to be just what we were looking for.
 It is not too big but was still able to provide a first class service.
 The food was excellent with a very good choice available both at lunchtime and in the evening.
 I like fish and I do not think that I have been on a holiday where the fish dishes have been so good.
 Our room, which was clean and quite roomy, was in the block adjacent to the main building.
 The shower did not look up to much but there was high water pressure and good temperature control so on could get a super shower.
 We found all of the staff to be excellent.
 In the resturant and bar they could not do enough for you.
 In fact they probably carried this a little too far as it was difficult to lift a bottle of water at the table with out it being taken out of your hand and being poured for you.
 The room stay were equally good and attentive.
 I like to snorkel and found snorkling in the lagoon in front of the hotel to be very good.
 The lagoon is very shallow particularly at low tide and there is a strong current towards the shore.
 I found the best area to be about 100 metres to the north of the hotel where there were lots of very colourful fish and quite a selection of different types of coral.
 The one downside is the damage which is being done to the coral from the number of motorised boats moving across the lagoon.
 My wife likes to sunbath and she found the cooling wind which blew of the lagoon for most of our stay just what she wanted.
 On the one day when the wind did not blow, my wife found it too hot and had to remain under the sunshade.
 We have both returned home with nice tans.
 This was our first stay in an all inclusive hotel and the experience was very positive and one that we would happily try again.
 Mauritius outwith the hotel was disappointing.
 We hired a taxi (around Â£36 for the day)and had a good trip aroung the sites in the south of the Island.
 However the general impression of the builtup area's outwith the hotel was one of litter and rundown, untidy, dirty buildings.
 One did not get any desire to walk about and linger in area's outwith the hotel which is a great pity as it means that the area's do not benifit from additional tourist revenue."

-- Travel date: Thu 3rd of November 2005
+- Travel date: 3rd November 2005

 3 star hotel with 5 star service

 "We have just returned from 2 wonderful weeks at the silver beach hotel.We went with slight trepidation as it was only 3 star.The first impression was that the hotel looked a little shabby,but we found it to be very clean.The beds and towels were changed every day and the man who cleaned the room was a little gem and made us smile with the shapes he turned our towels into which he left on the bed.The food was the best I have ever had on an all inclusive holiday.Breakfast was a delight and special thanks to the pancake maker.Lunch was a feast, buffet style with so much choice we normally tried nearly everything.The pasta which was freshly cooked to order was divine.Afternoon tea came next with sumptious cakes and pastries and we always knew it was tea time as the birds would arrive and sit on the grass waiting.Dinner two nights was buffet style and for the other five nights it was four courses nouvelle cuisine style.Our thanks must go to Dan as we must have driven him mad as most nights we asked for something different as I dont eat fish and my friend is a very conservative eater.Nothing for him was too much trouble and the waiters always delivered it with hugh smiles.The choice of drinks included was excellent and normally with all inclusive they serve wine by the glass,here they just brought you a bottle, or two if you wanted red and white.
 The down side of the hotel is the swimming pool.The water was very cold and the pool small.The evening entertainment was ok for the first few days but after that it became a bit of a bore.It was the same group of people performing most nights murdering good songs.
 The positives far outweigh the negatives and I would recommend this hotel if you want a good rest with extreemly good food.The hotel is isolated from shops etc but the local Taxis are so cheap it is not a problem.
 If you want an unusal night out have dinner at cafe des arts.The owner Jocelyn Gonzalez is a wonderful host and is very proud to show his paintings all done by his mother who was the last pupil of Matiste.You will need your credit card as its expensive."

-- Travel date: Sun 23rd of October 2005
+- Travel date: 23rd October 2005

 A Warm Welcome By Friendly Staff

-- Travel date: Tue 18th of October 2005
+- Travel date: 18th October 2005

 Superb value for money hotel-shame about the weather

 - Travel date: 5th October 2005